AI CRO

 VWO vs Optimizely: which should I pick?

-Can AI tools replace human CRO operators?
+Can AI tools replace human CRO experts?

 Want this tested on your store?

 Spending over £10K/month on ads and your conversion rate has been flat for 12+ months?
-GoGoChimp runs operator-led AI CRO on Shopify, WooCommerce, Magento, BigCommerce, and custom-built stores.
+GoGoChimp runs expert-led AI CRO on Shopify, WooCommerce, Magento, BigCommerce, and custom-built stores.
 We use VWO, Optimizely, Convert, AB Tasty, GrowthBook, and Statsig as appropriate to the client's stack.

-The methodology is documented in OperatorAI, the case studies are at /case-studies, and the free 15-minute audit is at /audit.
+The methodology is documented in OperatorAI (GoGoChimp's CRO methodology, distinct from OpenAI's Operator agent product), the case studies are at /case-studies, and the free 15-minute audit is at /audit.

 Where this fits in the OperatorAI methodology